Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \subsubsection{Step 1}

 In what follows we implicitly choose acceleration data for all the sets appearing in the diagrams, such that if two sets $A,B$ satisfy $B\supset A$, then the corresponding acceleration data are related by $\preceq$.
-Moreover, we choose suitable fillings between those acceleration data, as well as higher-dimensional Hamiltonian rays as necessary.
-The discussion in Section \ref{ss:Floer_data_rays} shows that this is indeed possible.
+Moreover, we choose suitable fillings between those acceleration data, as well as higher-dimensional Hamiltonian rays as necessary, which is possible by Remark \ref{rem:exist_fillings}.
 Consider the cube

 Here the order of coordinates is as follows: the first one is toward the reader, the second one is to the right, and the third one is down.
 This cube is obtained by choosing a $4$-ray of Hamiltonians as indicated in the previous paragraph, passing to the corresponding $4$-ray of Floer complexes, and taking its completed telescope.
 Note that the non-identity arrows are chain level restriction maps.